rocklobster-in/flamingo/readme.txt

 * UI improvements in displaying JSON reCAPTCHA logs in the Inbound Message editor page.
 * Moves to trash automatically after every 30 days of the creation of spam messages.

-= 2.0 =

-* Displays spam logs in the Inbound Message editor page.
-* Displays reCAPTCHA logs in the Inbound Message editor page.